 To illustrate the rudiments of theory, I have specified the little languages formally, and I have connected the formal specifications with the evaluators and type checkers in the languages' implementations.
 Formal specification militates toward keeping things small, but the languages aren't too small: although formal specification is important, it's even more important to have languages that are big enough to write interesting programs in.

 Finally, the book is loaded with exercises.
 Readers who actually do some exercises will develop substantial new programming skills and will also pick up a little theory.
 If you want to tackle programming languages in a way that marries code and mathematics, I hope you will be thrilled with this book.

-I am planning on publishing the book with Cambridge University Press.
-Before I can send the manuscript to Cambridge, I must revise several chapters.
-I don't expect to finish the revisions before July 2016.
-However, I do expect to have individual chapters available for review before then.
-If you are interested in reviewing a draft or a chapter, or if you want solutions to some of the exercises, please write to me.
+I am publishing the book with Cambridge University Press.
+I'm currently revising chapters after peer review.
+I don't expect to finish the revisions before December 2018.
+If you are interested in reviewing a revised draft or a chapter, or if you want solutions to some of the exercises, please write to me.